sir-barchable/barchomat/README.md

 ## This is crap, and I want to help make it better

 If you know Java, fork the code and start hacking from the outside (ClashProxy.java), or the inside (VillageAnalyzer.java).
+There are some brief [build instructions][5] in the top level directory.

 If anything useful comes of it mail me at *sir.barchable@gmail.com*.

 If you're handy with stream capture tools like [tcpflow][2] you can help out with protocol analysis.
 We've described the protocol packet structure in a collection of [JSON files][4], so no programming